lakew68/ArepoPostProcessing/README.md

 4.)
 Run makeSIGOidx.py

 5.)
+To visually confirm important SIGOs and remove NSCs, run DMVisualization.py.

+6.)
 (Optional: run spinclass/spinclassellipsoid if working with spin parameter)

-6.)
+7.)
 (Optional: run luminosityrhochrit.py if working with semianalytic luminosity model)

-7.)
+8.)
 (Optional: run makeiddictionary.py if tracking the evolution of objects)

-8.)
+9.)
 (Optional: run evolutiontracker.py if tracking the evolution of objects)

 # TODO:
 - correct gasindices in shrinker.py